metabolismregulation/metabolismregulation.github.io/lists.md

 1. Regulation of cholesterol metabolism via SREBP (in preparation)
 1. <a href="/acly/">Regulation of acetyl-CoA synthesis</a>
 1. <a href="/inos/">Regulation of nitric oxide production - iNOS pathway</a>
-1. Regulation of nitric oxide production - eNOS pathway
+1. Regulation of nitric oxide production - eNOS pathway (in preparation)
 1. Regulation of eisocanoid metabolism by aspirin (in preparation)
 1. Regulation of inositol phosphate metabolism (in preparation)
 1. <a href="/camp/">Regulation of cAMP hydrolysis (in preparation)</a>